dacostapiece/callhome/README.md

 https://developers.cloudflare.com/fundamentals/api/get-started/create-token
 https://dash.cloudflare.com/profile/api-tokens

-2) Get from each one of them their respectives DNS Record IDs
+2) Get your DNS Zone ID in your Cloudflare account with associated FQDN domain
 a) Log into your Cloudflare account
 b) Go to Websites/example.com
 c) On far right you'll see your Zone ID record

 3) Create three DNS Type A records without DNS proxy and TTL 5min in your Cloudflare account with associated FQDN domain.
-After create, we'll edit each of those just to create an audit log for later purpose
+a) raspberry.example.com for VPN Tunnel Raspberry IP device You can set whatever IPv4 address, just for sake of creation of this DNS record After create, we'll edit it just to create an audit log for later purpose
-a) raspberry.example.com for VPN Tunnel Raspberry IP device edit for any IP address value
-b) server.example.com for External SSH device edit for any IP address value
+b) server.example.com for External SSH device
-c) hub.example.com for External SSH device edit for any IP address value
+Set External SSH Server Public IP address for this DNS record
+<b>Note:</b> You can create and associate a FQDN for you External SSH Server Public IP address or use an existing FQDN for it
+c) hub.example.com for VPN Server
+Set VPN Server Public IP address for this DNS record
+<b>Note:</b> You can create and associate a FQDN for you VPN Server Public IP address or use an existing FQDN for it
 d) Log into your Cloudflare account
 e) On left sidebar menu, go to Manage account/Audit log
-f) Expand recent audit logs for DNS changes and grab DNS record ID for the respective added DNS records.
+f) Expand recent audit logs for DNS changes and grab DNS record ID for raspberry.example.com.
 The DNS record ID will be simply called "id"
 Example
 {
   "content": "1.1.1.2",
   "data": {},
   "id": "your_dns_record_id",
-  "name": "hub.example.com",
+  "name": "raspberry.example.com",
   "proxied": false,
   "settings": {},
   "ttl": 300,